QUELIMMUNE

 Eligibility Checklist (to purchase QUELIMMUNE at your hospital):

-• Currently use or agree to use regional citrate anticoagulation (RCA) in the CKRT circuit
+- Currently use or agree to use regional citrate anticoagulation (RCA) in the CRRT circuit

 Email us at: quelimmune@seastarmed.com